 Mr. Robert Etherington: Pursuant to the Etherington Agreement, Mr. Etherington's employment is at will and may be terminated by the Company or Mr. Etherington at any time and for any reason, or for no reason.
-In the event he is terminated by the Company for Cause or resigns without Good Reason (both as defined in the Etherington

-Agreement), Mr. Etherington will be entitled to (i) base salary earned through the termination date; (ii) expense reimbursements owed; (iii) bonuses earned prior to the termination date; (iv) a cash lump sum for accrued and unused vacation benefits earned through the termination date; (v) payments to which he is entitled pursuant to any employee benefit or compensation plan or program; and (vi) payments to which he is entitled pursuant to any other written agreements between the Company, its affiliates, and Mr. Etherington (the amounts in (i) through (vi) being the "Termination Amounts").
+In the event he is terminated by the Company for Cause or resigns without Good Reason (both as defined in the Etherington Agreement), Mr. Etherington will be entitled to (i) base salary earned through the termination date; (ii) expense reimbursements owed; (iii) bonuses earned prior to the termination date; (iv) a cash lump sum for accrued and unused vacation benefits earned through the termination date; (v) payments to which he is entitled pursuant to any employee benefit or compensation plan or program; and (vi) payments to which he is entitled pursuant to any employee benefit or compensation plan or program; and (vi) payments to which he is entitled pursuant to any employee benefit or Cood Reason, Mr. Etherington will be entitled to the Termination Amounts").
 In the event he is terminated without Cause or resigns for Good Reason, Mr. Etherington will be entitled to the Termination Amounts.
 Subject to his execution of and compliance with a release agreement, Mr. Etherington will also be entitled to (i) one times the base salary as of the termination date; (ii) a bonus equal to 100% of the actual bonus that would have been earned for a similar period as the base salary; (iii) acceleration of all outstanding and unvested stock options and restricted stock awards; and (iv) COBRA coverage reimbursed by the Company through certain periods (the amounts in (i) through (iv) being the "Additional Termination Amounts").